 The chancellor is the titular head and representative of the university, and confers degrees in its name.
 The chancellor is elected for a 10-year term of office, by an electoral college.
 The electoral college is chaired by the president of convocation, and consists of 21 graduates or holders of diplomas, 6 academic staff, 6 administrative and support staff and 6 students, together with the president of convocation and the vice-chancellor.

 Graça Machel was elected by the electoral college at its meeting on 18 September 1999.
 In 2010 she was elected unopposed as chancellor of UCT for a second term.
 Her name was the only one put forward following the call for nominations for the office.
-Her term of office will end in 2019.
+Her term of office ended in 2019.

 She was born in Mozambique's southern Gaza province in 1945.
 She studied Germanic languages at Lisbon University.